pkulchenko/lua-array/README.md

 # Opinions

 From a purely theoretical point of view, the inclusion of a new subtype adds some weight to the language, but from a more pragmatic view, the increased performance and fixing the hole issue overweights the theoretical issue.
 Moving forward, if arrays would be adopted to mainstream Lua, the '#' operator could be deprecated for tables and eventually made an array only feature.
 Of course, the '#' could still be implemented using a metatable for tables if needed.
-This would be a final nail in coffin for the hole issue.
+This would be the final nail in coffin for the hole issue.

 With the addition of arrays another small wart in the language, the 'n' field of the table returned by table.pack(), could be eliminated by changing table.pack() to return an array.
 Since the array has a well defined length, the 'n' field would not be required.
 This would however break backwards compatibility, so this could be an opt-in feature at first.